erikonijn/occupyforclimate/pages/thecrisis.md

 **We need to act right now to stop burning fossil fuels** and ensure a rapid energy revolution with equity, reparations and climate justice at its heart.

-But it’s going to take all of us working together to succeed.
-Join the Climate Strikes starting on September 20 – three days out from the UN’s climate emergency summit and continuing on September 27.

-Millions of us will walk out from home, work, school or university to declare a climate emergency and show our politicians what action in line with climate science and justice means.

 The climate crisis won’t wait, so neither will we.

 <div class="action">